 Academic Partnerships

-GIVE YOUR STUDENTS UNAPALLELED ACCESS TO HOW PROFESSIONAL INVESTORS ACTUALLY THINK
+GIVE YOUR STUDENTS Unparalleled ACCESS TO HOW PROFESSIONAL INVESTORS ACTUALLY THINK

 Stock Pitch Lab brings a former Chief Investment Officer and Morningstar 5-Star Portfolio Manager into your classroom — live, interactive sessions that open a window into professional investment practice most students never get to see.